physiopy/phys2bids/README.md

 Check the issues with a `BrainWeb` label.
 Of course, they are only suggestions, so feel free to tackle any issue you want, even open new ones!
 You can also contact us on Gitter, in the BrainHack Mattermost (<a href="https://mattermost.brainhack.org/brainhack/channels/physiopy">#physiopy</a>), and don't hesitate to contact [Stefano](https://github.com/smoia) in other ways to jump in the development!

-**The project is currently under development**.
-Any suggestion/bug report is welcome!
-Feel free to open an issue.
+**We're looking for code contributors,** but any suggestion/bug report is welcome!
+Feel free to open issues!

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!